 Now an attorney with Fisher and Phillips LLP, Willis continues to seek out her mentors’ advice, as she did when she transitioned to employment law after working as a staff attorney for the Supreme Court of South Carolina.

 “Among other things, one of my mentors offered suggestions on researching firms and negotiating incentives, and she encouraged me to consider options that I never would have otherwise,” Willis said.
 “I credit her for much of where I am in my career and for the person and attorney I have become.

 “I want my mentees to feel like they have found a similar support system, sound advice and, hopefully, a friend.
 I’m excited that I will be able to call them peers one day.”

-From the start, Harris said Bias treated her as if they were already peers.
+From the start, Harris said Willis treated her as if they were already peers.
 And that’s not an accident.